What we do

 How we develop trade policy

-Trade and international relations policy is formulated through the IBEC Trade Council.
-The Council comprises a range of stakeholders including Ibec members, government departments and state agencies.
+Trade and international relations policy is formulated through the Ibec EU and Trade Policy Committee.
+The Committee comprises a range of stakeholders including Ibec members, government departments and state agencies.
 Ibec member companies represent a range of sectors of the economy as well as organisations of varying size both large and small.